 DIYC is based at Point Bay Marina.
 Facilities include a tent and use of a small building with a kitchen and storage space.
 This is used for most of our shore based activities.
 We also maintain moorings in popular nearby anchorages for exclusive use by members.
 Most of our members keep their boats at PBM during the summer but we also have members with home ports spread from the Crown Point Bridge to the Lake Champlain Islands.

 We have an eight-member board of directors that meets monthly throughout the year.
 All members are welcome to join the board.
 There are three Director positions (one- to three-year terms), a Secretary and Treasurer and a Flag Officer track that starts at Rear Commodore, progresses to Vice Commodore and finally to Commodore in the third year.
 We have an annual meeting in the fall at our Change of Watch dinner where next year’s board is elected by the membership.

-Throughout our 41 years of operation, the club has depended on volunteerism for the management of club operations and for planning and conduct of all club events.
-The work is organized into several teams.
-All members are expected to participate on a team.
-The team activities are excellent opportunities to interact with other like-minded boating enthusiasts while fostering and maintaining the supportive camaraderie the club is known for.
+Throughout our 42 years of operation, the club has depended on volunteerism for the management of club operations and for planning and conduct of all club events.
+All members are expected to participate; these volunteer activities are excellent opportunities to interact with other like-minded boating enthusiasts while fostering and maintaining the supportive camaraderie the club is known for.

 What Are Our Activities?

 Our Fast Sail program includes a series of eight to ten fun and low-key races for DIYC members.
 The races are typically run without an on-the-water race committee so starts are informal and time keeping is up to each captain.
 The scoring is done using the PHRF handicap system.
 It is easy to register your boat and get a PHRF rating (if you don’t have one) by applying at the Lake Champlain PHRF website.
 All are welcome to race, from the very experienced to newcomers.
 The conduct of races is informal; the racing can be competitive for the top sailors while still welcoming for newcomers.